-The Group's Finance department monitors actual and forecast cash flows on a daily basis to ensure that sufficient cash resources and/or financing facilities are in place to ensure the Group can meet its corporate debts and other payment obligations as and when they fall due.
-The Board receives a summary of actual cashflow movements each month, as well as periodic cashflow forecasts over short and longer term horizons.
+The Group's Finance department monitors actual and forecast cash flows on a daily basis to ensure that sufficient cash resources and/or financing facilities are in place for the Group to meet its corporate debts and other payment obligations as and when they fall due.
+The Board receives a summary of actual monthly cashflow movements, together with rolling three month cashflow forecasts, each month.
+In addition, the Board receives periodic cashflow forecasts over medium and longer term horizons.
 This information is a key aspect of the Boards strategic planning process to ensure the Group maintains a desirable liquidity position going forward.